fleather-editor/fleather/doc/concepts/heuristics.md

 Some very common examples include autoformatting of links or inserting a new list item when user presses `Enter` key.

-In Notus (document model used by Zefyr editor), such rules are called *heuristic rules*.
+In Parchment (document model used by Fleather editor), such rules are called *heuristic rules*.
 There are two main purposes for heuristic rules:

 1. User experience: rules like above-mentioned autoformatting of links are here to make editing a user friendly process.